 Often, an eating disorder develops as a way for an adolescent to feel in control about what’s happening in their life.
 While people with eating disorders focus on food, weight and shape, there are nearly always underlying issues being masked by the eating disorder.

-These issues often surface when the eating disorder symptoms are reduced, and need to be dealt with independently.
-For example, a divorce or death in a family might trigger an eating disorder.
-Once the symptoms are under control, the adolescent may need counselling to help deal with issues of loss or abandonment.
+As well as addressing the behavioural aspects of the eating disorder, such as restrictive eating or over-exercising, it is important that the underlying issues are also dealt with.
+For example, a divorce or death in a family might trigger an eating disorder and the adolescent may need counselling to help deal with issues of loss or abandonment.

 Symptoms of eating disorders